Petty Theft with a Prior - Penal Code 666 PC

 Posted by Ronald D. HeddingOct 11, 2017

-The more theft-related offenses you rack up, the harsher the District Attorney's Office will be on you when it comes to the charges they file and the punishment they ask for from the judge.
-However, with Proposition 47, the prosecutors have cooled their heels when it comes to theft-related offenses.
+The more theft-related offenses you commit, the harsher the District Attorney's Office will be on you regarding the charges they file and the punishment they ask for from the judge.
+However, with Proposition 47, a law that reclassifies certain nonviolent offenses as misdemeanors instead of felonies, the prosecutors have cooled their heels regarding theft-related offenses, providing a sense of relief to those facing such charges.

 Now more than ever, having an attorney who has experience in this area of law where your case is pending can make a massive difference in the results that you can receive.
-Knowing the motion to file, where to file it and how to argue it in court is the best way to ensure the motion is granted, and the client can move on to a fresh start.
+Their knowledge of the motion to file, where to file it, and how to argue it in court instills confidence in the client's ability to secure a favorable outcome and move on to a fresh start.

 In the past, it was almost a certainty that if you were charged with a second theft-related offense, you would be facing jail time and even a potential felony, depending on the circumstances of the arrest.
-Now I am seeing a sharp swing to the benefit of the defendant.
-Petty theft with a prior is covered under California Penal Code 666 PC.
+Now, I am seeing a sharp swing to the defendant's benefit.
+For instance, 'petty theft with a prior' under California Penal Code 666 PC refers to a situation where a person with a previous theft conviction is charged with a new theft offense.

-There are all kinds of vehicles that can be used to avoid a felony, jail time, and sometimes even avoid a conviction altogether.
+All kinds of vehicles can be used to avoid a felony, jail time, and sometimes even avoid a conviction altogether.
 It is incredible how a subtle shift in the law can cause an avalanche in the prosecutor's and judge's resolve regarding petty theft and grand theft cases.
 This change can save future jobs or education for people who can avoid convictions for theft-related offenses.

 How Can You Stay Out of Jail?